NIS2 and DORA

 Why the Underlay Matters

 EU regulatory frameworks such as NIS2, DORA, and CER emphasise the importance of understanding the underlay and its impact on operational resilience.
 When we talk about the underlay, we're referring to the infrastructure outside the corporate network, specifically the public Internet and its supporting physical components—fiber cables, routers, switches, and other elements.
+At NL-ix, we manage the critical hardware of the Internet backbone, including routers, switches, and fiber-optic cables.
 This foundational layer plays a crucial role in how data flows between networks, and its security and reliability.

 The public Internet is often seen as a vast, interconnected web of networks, but the exact path that data takes across this infrastructure is largely unknown and unpredictable.
 When you send information across the Internet, it can pass through dozens of networks, routers, and transit providers.
 These routes are determined dynamically, influenced by factors like traffic congestion, outages, and the policies of intermediary networks.